Updated: July 2021.

-This feature spotlight provides an in-depth look at the process of migrating a Microsoft Teams instance to a new Office 365 tenant with MigrationWiz.
+This feature spotlight provides an in-depth look at the process of migrating a Microsoft Teams instance to a new Microsoft 365 tenant with MigrationWiz.
 Learn more about the growing demand (and opportunity) to support Teams migration projects here, or watch a short demo video of a Teams migration with MigrationWiz.

 What Components of a Teams Instance Can BitTitan Migrate?

 MigrationWiz now supports the migration of the following components:

 - Teams: the top-level Groups comprised of a user base, file site, and Channels.
 There may be several Teams in the organization's broader instance and users may belong to multiple Teams.
 Teams can be both public and private.

 - Channels: within each Team, Channels are individual sections that contain a threaded Conversation tab and file folders.
 Channels can be both public and private.

 - Conversation History: the central discussion threads specific to each channel.
 This does not include private or group chats between users in the same tenant or a federated tenant.